 Kevin And Don Respond To Being Self Loathing

-Looking back, our journey from the Stonewall Democratic Club to Log Cabin Republicans was one that was actually started by the democrats in our community.
-After being told that marriage as not a priority on the agenda in 1995, we became disillusioned with them.
-For a decade we felt like we did not belong until we met the republicans of the Log Cabin Republican Club and discovered they too shared a dream of marriage equality.
-This blog is now a digital time capsule of our time with them.
-For us, it was a great party while it lasted.
+Looking back at their journey from the Stonewall Democratic Club to Log Cabin Republicans, they claim it was one that was actually started by the democrats.
+After being told that marriage as not a priority on the agenda in 1995, they became disillusioned with the DEMS.
+For a decade they felt like they did not belong until they met the republicans of the Log Cabin Republican Club and discovered they too shared a dream of marriage equality.
+This blog is now a digital time capsule of their time as Republicans and moderated by a friend and supporter.

 Wednesday, November 07, 2012